AdomasDauda/Minecraft-server-finder/README.md

   Note: Running it on high thread count is not recomended.
 16 threads is enough.

-  IT IS VERY SLOW BUT WILL DETECT ALL SERVERS.
+  IT IS CURENLTY VERY SLOW BUT WILL DETECT ALL SERVERS.